 Mr. Maloney has successfully litigated and arbitrated numerous construction claims and disputes involving issues including delays, disruptions, cumulative impacts, changed conditions, mechanic’s liens, payment and performance bonds, licensing, construction defects and design defects, among others.
 He also has extensive experience drafting and negotiating construction contracts for owners, contractors, subcontractors and design professionals, including negotiating numerous AIA, DBIA and other industry standard contract documents.
 He recently co-authored a chapter for the annual 2018 Construction Law Update, book published by Wolters Kluwer, entitled “New AIA Contract Documents.”
 Mr. Maloney’s construction litigation and transactional experience involves a number of different types of projects across the country, including commercial, government, high-rise, multi-family, condominiums, high-end residential, industrial and warehouse, chemical plants, highways, airports, hospitals, schools and data centers.

-In addition to his active construction practice, Mr. Maloney has also successfully handled many other types of business litigation and disputes, including landlord/tenant disputes, business torts, government bid protests and other administrative proceedings, creditors’ rights, including complex commercial foreclosures, bankruptcy and workouts, shareholder and partnership disputes, class actions, antitrust claims, and corporate governance and securities disputes.
+In addition to his active construction practice, Mr. Maloney has also successfully handled many other types of business litigation and disputes, including breach of contract, landlord/tenant disputes, business torts, government bid protests and other administrative proceedings, creditors’ rights, including complex commercial foreclosures, bankruptcy and workouts, shareholder and partnership disputes, class actions, antitrust claims, and corporate governance and securities disputes.
 Mr. Maloney is an experienced trial attorney, having handled jury and bench trials, as well arbitrations and administrative proceedings.
 He has also successfully handled appeals in Florida and federal appellate courts.

 Prior to joining Jimerson Birr, Mr. Maloney was a partner in the national law firm of Foley & Lardner, LLP, where he was the vice chair of the firm’s construction practice group and chair of its Jacksonville office litigation department.
 Mr. Maloney has been successfully practicing law in Jacksonville for more than 15 years.
 He has also been extensively involved in the Jacksonville area community, including serving as the pro bono General Counsel for the Clay County Chamber of Commerce for five years, serving on and chairing the Downtown District Board of the YMCA of Florida’s First Coast, and being a longtime member and serving on the Board of the Rotary Club of South Jacksonville.